 Closed during severe weather and Thanksgiving Day and Christmas Day.

 Children under 16 must be accompanied by an adult while visiting the Children's Garden.

-The tadpoles we get each spring in the Children's Garden are American Toads.
+The tadpoles that hatch each spring in the Children's Garden are American toads.
 This is a natural occurrence and their arrival depends on the temperature of the water.

 To nurture your family's love of nature, we recommend you also explore beyond the Children's Garden.
 There are paths to bike or hike on, groves of trees to explore, and gardens with interpretation to enrich your experience.